What is Blueproof?

 Q. Do dispersion layout patterns apply to Blueproof?

-A. No. Dispersion layout patterns apply to a known deluge pattern in the downward plane from a sprinkler or deluge nozzle.
+Answer: No. Dispersion layout patterns apply to a known deluge pattern in the downward plane from a sprinkler or deluge nozzle.
 Blueproof can propel the water in all directions even in the vertical plane to attack a fire.
 No other device can achieve this so it gives coverage throughout its available line of sight.